IQKV/sample-reactive-vaadin-chat/README.md

 ### Tests

-This project contains a JUnit tests, Hamcrest matchers, Mockito test doubles, Wiremock stubs, etc. You can run the test suite using
+This project contains JUnit tests, Hamcrest matchers, Mockito test doubles, Wiremock stubs, etc. You can run the test suite using

 ```bash
 ./mvnw verify -Puse-qulice